piakochar/mongodb-java-demo/README.md

 For the application to connect to your cluster, you need to update the MONGODB_CONNECTION_STRING variable in Application.java to match the connection string for your cluster.
 You'll also need to whitelist the IP address you're running the application from, and add a MongoDB database user to your Atlas project.
 Instructions on how to do these things can be found here: https://docs.atlas.mongodb.com/driver-connection/.
-For your driver version, select language Java and version 3.6 or later.
+On step 5 of these instructions, select Java as your driver language and version 3.6 or later.

 Once you've done this, run the following command from the src directory of this application to run it:
 `mvn spring-boot:run`.
 Then, open your browser and navigate to `localhost:8081` and you should see the homepage.